Included with the Sherline System are the Following Components:

 - Stepper motor drivers/Power supply: 4 drivers installed inside computer box run off separate power supply also installed inside computer box.
 Power supply output: 6.5 amp, 24-28 VDC

-- Other features: Separate on/off switch for drivers so computer can remain powered up without power to stepper motors.
+- Other features: Separate on/off switch for drivers so the computer can remain powered up without power to stepper motors.
 Driver board includes circuitry to protect driver chips and motors from electrical surges and anomalies.
 Turn off and back on to reset.

 Standard Sherline 1-year warranty on all mechanical and electrical components (when used in non-commercial/production capacity)